MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-A-Office-Secretary-Interior/part-30-Indian-Probate-Hearings-Procedures/subpart-M-Purchase-Probate/section-30.415.md

 (2) You filed a written request to purchase; or

-(3) Any potential bidder or other party who may be affected by the determination of the fair market value.
+(3) You are any potential bidder or other party who may be affected by the determination of the fair market value.

 (b) To object to the determination of fair market value: